EssenceSentry/awesome-web-resources/README.md

 - [Open Textbook Library](https://open.umn.edu/opentextbooks/)

-- [Stanford Engineering Everywhere | Home](https://see.stanford.edu/) – Stanford Engineering Everywhere (SEE) expands the Stanford experience to students and educators online and at no charge.
+- [Stanford Engineering Everywhere](https://see.stanford.edu/) – Stanford Engineering Everywhere (SEE) expands the Stanford experience to students and educators online and at no charge.
 A computer and an Internet connection are all you need.
 The SEE course portfolio includes one of Stanford's most popular sequences: the three-course Introduction to Computer Science, taken by the majority of Stanford’s undergraduates, as well as more advanced courses in artificial intelligence and electrical engineering.

 - [The Neural Network Zoo – The Asimov Institute](http://www.asimovinstitute.org/neural-network-zoo/)